-Home > From-Scratch Cooking > 35 ways to save money by cooking from scratch
+Home > Scratch Cooking > 35 ways to save money with scratch cooking

-35 ways to save money by cooking from scratch
+35 ways to save money with scratch cooking

-By planning out your meals you’re less likely to be left with surplus produce in the fridge that needs throwing out come the end of the week.
+Meal planning and prepping ingredients are great ways to prevent food waste and save money.
+By doing those, you’re less likely left with surplus produce in the fridge that needs throwing out come the end of the week.
 You’ll also be able to plan your meals with ingredients that are already in your fridge or freezer or are hiding in the back of your pantry.

-Packaged, ready-to-eat foods are not only the unhealthier option, they also cost more because you are paying for the additional “value” the food producer has added.
-Buy raw ingredients instead of ready-made foods and save by adding value yourself.
+Packaged, ready-to-eat foods cost more because you are paying for the additional “value” the food producer has added in processing, packaging, transporting, and marketing the item.
+Buy raw ingredients instead and save money by adding the value yourself.

 3. Eat at home

 Create themed dinner nights, organize a potluck, or simply make your favorite Friday take-out at home.
-An Italian dinner or taco Tuesday are some easy ways to indulge at home while keeping the cost down.
+Homemade burgers, a pizza party, or taco Tuesday with a large pot of birria de borrego are some easy ways to indulge at home while keeping the cost down.

-Making drinks at home has been one of the biggest savings in terms of our food budget.
-Check out my hot cacao or hot vanilla recipe to make delicious hot drinks at home.
+Cutting down on take-away drinks such as coffees and hot chocolates has been one of the biggest savings in terms of our food budget.
+Check out my hot cacao drink or hot vanilla drink recipe to make delicious hot drinks at home.

 4. Batch cooking

 Economies of scale do work in your home as well.
-Double batch your recipes and freeze extra portions.
-My easy meatball recipe works well for this.
+Double batch your recipes and freeze extra portions to take advantage of bulk offers.

 Choose one staple meal or processed ingredient to cook from scratch at a time to avoid overwhelm.
-Pick a meal you frequently buy ready-made or simply start to cook a portion of it from scratch, e.g. make a pasta sauce from scratch or batch cook some stock.
-I make beef, lamb, and chicken bone broth regularly and freeze it in small portions.
+Pick the meal you frequently buy ready-made or simply make a portion of it from scratch to get started.

-Packaged and processed foods are typically positioned in the center aisles of a supermarket.
-By shopping the outer parameter only, you will naturally save money and buy healthier food.
+If you do shop in store, stick to the outer isles.
+Packaged and processed foods are typically positioned in the center of the supermarket.
+By shopping the outer parameter only, you will naturally save money and buy ingredients instead of ultra processed foods.

 9. Buy on special

-Start your meal plan by checking in-store specials on fresh produce.
-Shop around, the butcher might have higher quality meat for the same price that week and the road stall has a bag of fruit for $3.
+Start your meal plan by checking in-store specials on fresh produce – fruit, vegetables, meat, and seafood.
+Shop around, the butcher might have higher quality meat for the same price that week and the road stall has a large bag of fruit for $3.

 10. Buy in bulk